They’re VERY different!

 #2 Choose your project before starting your PhD

 In the UK (and Europe), you typically choose a project before starting your PhD.
-This is different from the US, where you typically apply to a department for your PhD first and your thesis and research typically evolves in a year or two.
+This is different from the US, where you typically apply to a department for your PhD first and your thesis and research evolves in a year or two.

 #3 No classes

 There are no class requirements for a PhD in the UK.
-You begin doing research right away.
+You begin your research right away.
 The assumption is PhD students know their research areas.
 After all, you start by applying to a professor / lecturer with a research area in mind.

 Now, that might be true for some students.
 Others may want to get exposed to new ideas and potential research topics.
-In addition, they may also want to have wider peer group that gets formed in classes.
+In addition, they may also want to have a wider peer group that gets formed in classes.

 #4 Time to completion